Food Link Board of Directors

 Clinical Social Worker, private practice and Adjunct Professor, Salem State University

 Heidi Logan is a therapist in private practice in Woburn, MA and teaches at Salem State University.
 Throughout her adult life, she has been involved in social action through her synagogue, her children's schools and now, through volunteering with Food Link and with Days for Girls (a project helping keep girls in school by supplying them with reusable feminine hygiene products).
 She was raised in Nashville, TN in a family that participated actively in civil rights and social justice.
-Heidi lives in Arlington with her husband and cat.
-She has two grown daughters, one on each coast.

 Former, Deputy Chief of the Non-Profit Organizations/Public Charities Division,